httpwg/wg-materials/ietf105/minutes.md

 mt: Caution - 2818 is _old_ so there is a hazard and the refresh of the language means this is more work than might be expected.

-mnot: Suggests a group to asses the work
+mnot: Suggests a group effort to asses the work

 Ryan Sleevi: 2818 needs to "go away": Core parts of 2818 should be included into core semantic, other parts *obsolete*